 Long-term forecasts say natural gas will continue to be best choice for consumers

-Residential customers in northern and eastern Ontario who buy gas from the utility can expect a 5 to 9 per cent decrease in their annual natural gas bill – a $50-$80 average annual savings, depending on location.
-The rate change, if approved, would go into effect on Jan.
+Residential customers in northern and eastern Ontario who buy gas from the utility can expect a 4 per cent increase in their annual natural gas bill – a $43 - $64 average annual increase, depending on location.
+This increase, which will go into effect on Jan.
 1, 2015, follows a decrease of about $50 per year in Oct., 2014.

 - Get your furnace serviced: A furnace operating at peak efficiency uses less energy and costs less to operate.
 Change filters at least every two months.

 - Install a programmable thermostat: Save up to $100/year on gas bills.
-For a $25 rebate coupon, go to uniongas.com/residential/energy-conservation.
+For a $25 rebate coupon, go to uniongas.com/managemybill.

 - Reduce hot water use: A low-flow showerhead can reduce the amount of hot water you use by up to 50 per cent.
 Your hot water heater is the second largest energy-gobbler in your home.

 - Seal tiny holes and cracks: Up to 40 per cent of your energy dollar is wasted heating air that leaks into and out of your home.

 - Do an energy audit: Evaluating the energy efficiency of your home will help you identify the improvements that will give you the most value for your money.

 About Union Gas

 Union Gas Limited is a major Canadian natural gas storage, transmission and distribution company based in Ontario with more than 100 years of experience and service to customers.
 The distribution business serves about 1.4 million residential, commercial and industrial customers in more than 400 communities across northern, southwestern and eastern Ontario.
 Union Gas, named one of Canada's Top 100 Employers for 2014, is a Spectra Energy (NYSE: SE) company with assets of $6.7 billion and approximately 2,200 employees.
 For more information, visit uniongas.com